-WARNING: if the handlebar clamp is not tight enough, the handlebar can slip in the stem.
-This can cause loss of control
+WARNING: If the handlebar clamp is mot tight enough, the handlebar can ship in the stem.
+This can cause loss of the control.

 Tighten the bolts of the handlebar clamp.
-If the handlebar clamp has more than one bolt, than tighten the bolts equally.
+If the handlebar clamp has more than one bolt, then tighten the bolts equally.

-5. Test the tightness of the stem: straddle the front wheel and hold it between your legs.
+${\bf 2.}$ Test the tightness of the stem: straddle the front wheel and hold it between your legs.

 Try to turn the front wheel by turning the handlebar.
-If the handlebar and stem turn with out turning the front wheel, realign the stem with the front wheel.
+If the handlebar and the stem turn without turning the front wheel, realign the stem with the front wheel.

-Tighten the bolt tighter than you did before(about half a revolution only at a time).
+Tighten the bolt tighter than you did before (about half a revolution only at a time).

-Do this test again, until the handlebar and stem do not turn without turning the wheel
+Do this test again, until the handlebar and the stem do not turn without turning the wheel.

-6. Test the tightness of the handlebar: Hold the bicycle stationary and try to move the ends of the handlebar forward or backward.
+3. Test the tightness of the handlebar: Hold the bicycle stationary and try to move the ends of the handlebar forward or backward.

-If the handlebar moves , loosen bolts of handlebar clamps.
-Put the handlebar in the correct position
+If the handlebar moves, loosen bolts of handlebar clamps.
+Put the handlebar in the correct position.

-Tighten the bolts of the handlebar clamp tighter than before If the handlebar clamp has more than one bolt, tighten the bolts equally
+Tighten the bolts of the handlebar clamp tighter than before.
+If the handlebar clamp has more than one bolt, tighten the bolts equally.